beoungl/CS189_project/README.md

 For this step, enter the command :

 ```
-ClustalW
+clustalw
 ```
 , then the interactive mode for ClustalW will appear.
+Enter 4 for phylogenetic tree, then enter 1 to input alignment.
+Type the name of your sequence file, then enter 4 to draw tree.

 ##### 3.3) Etetoolkit treeviewer